Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/bootstrap_existed_output.png)

-## Step 4: Build and Deploy our Application
+## Step 4: Design our Application

-The unit of deployment in the AWS CDK is called a ***stack***.
+Remember that the unit of deployment in the AWS CDK is called a ***stack***.
 Within our CDK stacks we will use Python to define the resources we want to provision in the AWS cloud.
 Let's get started by opening `cdk_static_website/cdk_static_website_stack.py`.
 The file in it's current state will look something like this:
 ![img](readme-assets/cdk_static_website_stack%20_init_view.png)

 This example code will deploy two AWS resources: a [Amazon SQS Queue](https://aws.amazon.com/sqs/) and a [Amazon SNS Topic](https://aws.amazon.com/sns/).
 Let's delete the existing code in `cdk_static_website_stack.py` and replace it with the following code block: